 I wanted to pack as much umami flavour as I could into this French toast recipe and what better way than with a good dash of miso paste and a handful of freshly grated Parmesan cheese?
 I mean, yes!

-I tend to think of French toast along the sweet lines, but there is no confusion here.
-Miso is one of my favourite ingredients and I’ve been putting it into everything from bolognese, to mac and cheese, to ice cream.
-Its got so much X factor in terms of taste and doesn’t take over the flavour party.
+I tend to think of French toast along sweet lines, but there is no confusion here.
+Miso is one of my favourite ingredients and I’ve been putting it into everything from bolognese to mac and cheese, to ice cream.
+It’s got so much X factor in terms of taste and doesn’t take over the flavour party.

 When making French toast you need to consider a few things.

 It needs to be white, fairly firm and can have a slightly crispy crust.
-You don’t want it to fall apart after its soaked up the egg and milk and turn into a soggy mess.
+You don’t want it to fall apart after it’s soaked up the egg and milk and turned into a soggy mess.
 I discovered a little trick.
-If you lightly toast your bread when its fresh, it gives it a better texture and more firmness to hold all the egg.
-This is also the best bread for a sweet French toast too.
+If you lightly toast your bread when it’s fresh, it gives it a better texture and more firmness to hold all the eggs.
+This is also the best bread for sweet French toast too.